Star tracker: History

 In the 1950s and early 1960s, star trackers were an important part of early long-range ballistic missiles and cruise missiles, in the era when inertial navigation systems (INS) were not sufficiently accurate for intercontinental ranges.

 Consider a Cold War missile flying towards its target; it initially starts by flying northward, passes over the arctic, and then begins flying southward again.
 From the missile's perspective, stars behind it appear to move closer to the southern horizon while those in front are rising.
 Before flight, one can calculate the relative angle of a star based on where the missile should be at that instant if it is in the correct location.
 That can then be compared to the measured location to produce an "error off" signal that can be used to bring the missile back onto its correct trajectory.

 Due to the Earth's rotation, stars that are in a usable location change over the course of a day and the location of the target.
 Generally, a selection of several bright stars would be used and one would be selected at launch time.
 For guidance systems based solely on star tracking, some sort of recording mechanism, typically a magnetic tape, was pre-recorded with a signal that represented the angle of the star over the period of a day.
 At launch, the tape was forwarded to the appropriate time.
 During the flight, the signal on the tape was used to roughly position a telescope so it would point at the expected position of the star.
 At the telescope's focus was a photocell and some sort of signal-generator, typically a spinning disk known as a chopper.
 The chopper causes the image of the star to repeatedly appear and disappear on the photocell, producing a signal that was then smoothed to produce an alternating current output.
-The phase of that signal was compared to the one on the tape to produce a guidance signal.
+The phase of that signal could be compared to the phase of the chopper to determine angle to the star and this angle could be compared to the expected one on the tape to produce a guidance signal.
+Choppers combined with lock-in amplifiers can also help to provide immunity to noise.